Strategy

 Portfolio management

-• Our asset management teams work to ensure that our centres remain fresh, modern and relevant through regular refurbishments, extensions and active tenant rotation designed to increase footfall.
+• Our asset management teams work to ensure that our centres remain fresh, modern and relevant through regular refurbishments, extensions and active tenant rotation designed to increase footfall thereby strengthening the shopping centre's market position while upgrading the retail offer, services and experience for its customers.

 • Experienced project and technical teams enable us to initiate, analyse and manage these projects in-house.
-They also take care of high standards of maintenance, curation and presentation, make sustainable capital expenditure plans and identify ESG improvement targets.
+They also ensure high standards of maintenance, curation and presentation, and support the preparation of sustainable capital expenditure plans and the identification of ESG improvement targets.

 • Key information comes from our research and marketing teams who measure and analyse customer and tenant experience from regular surveys and data management.

-• Our centre management teams use these data and their local expertise as a reliable tool in order to constantly improve the shopping centres in terms of their outlook, environment, services, marketing and tenant mix.
+• Our centre management teams use this data and their local expertise as a reliable tool to constantly improve the shopping centres in terms of their outlook, environment, services, marketing and tenant mix.

-• Our treasury and finance teams provide efficient management of the cash flow and financial needs of the properties, while our accounting teams are providers of timely and ad- hoc information to improve returns, supervising the financial management of the service charges.
+• Our treasury and finance teams provide efficient management of the cash flow and financial needs of the properties, while our accounting teams are providers of timely and ad hoc information to improve returns and the supervision of the financial management of the service charges.

 Drivers for change